How to Get A Personal Loan on Lower Interest Rates

 • Subtract the amount you are borrowing.

-Another way to compare that works better for revolving personal loans or those with variable interest rates is to look at the Annual Percentage Rate, or APR.
+Another way to compare what works better for revolving personal loans or those with variable interest rates is to look at the annual percentage rate (APR).
 In general, the loan with the lowest APR is also the one with the lowest combined upfront costs and interest charges.

 Credit cards, like personal loans, are also unsecured.
 The card issuer relies on your promise to repay.
-But credit cards have variable interest rates that can change.
+However, credit cards have variable interest rates that can change.
 They are open-ended, which means you can use them, make payments, and reuse them.
 In fact, you may never have to pay them off.
-This can be very convenience, but also very expensive.
+This can be very convenient, but also very expensive.

 According to the Federal Reserve, the average credit card interest rate (as of this writing) was 16.97%.
 While the average personal loan interest rate for a 24-month account was 10.07%.